2015 North Indian Ocean cyclone season: Cyclonic Storm Komen

 On July 26 a depression formed inland over the Ganges delta.
 Early on July 30, the system was upgraded to a cyclonic storm by the IMD and named as Komen while making a U-turn.
+(Note: The name Komen (Thai: โกเมน, [koː˧ meːn˧]) was contributed by Thailand and means "garnet" in Thai.)
 On August 2, Komen was no longer a tropical cyclone.

 Torrential rains impacted much of Myanmar, causing widespread flooding.
 At least 46 people were killed and more than 200,000 were affected.
 Additionally, at least 17,000 homes were destroyed.
 Tremendous rains fell across southeastern Bangladesh, with accumulations Komen and the monsoonal system it originated from reaching 1,051.2 mm (41.39 in) in Chittagong.
 The resulting floods killed at least 23 people and affected more than 130,400.
 A landslide in the Bandarban District killed six people.
 Flooding in Odisha, India, killed five people and affected at least 480,399.
 At least 69 people died across West Bengal from various incidents directly and indirectly to the storm, such as electrocution and snake bites.
 A total of 272,488 homes were destroyed while a further 55,899 sustained damage.
 At least 21 people died in Manipur, 20 of whom perished in a landslide that struck Joumol village.